sagarkpanda/ArgoMagic/README.md

 ![Image alt text](Screenshots/app_run.png?raw=true "argohome")

-Note: There are 2 footer. the first is "icons"
+Note: There are 2 footers on the left. the first is "icons".

 </details>